 Nanking: Index of our humiliation.

-The Daoguang Son of Heaven gave away too much.
+The Son of Heaven gave away too much.

 I am Ye Mingchen, Governor of Guangdong.

-In my domain are Macau and Hong Kong and the Guangzhou port ~ ❝Canton❞ ~ to which your Treaty gives you entry...
+In my domain are Macau and Hong Kong and the Guangzhou port ~ ❝Canton❞ ~ which your Treaty entitles you to enter...

 ...and in this next year of the Dragon ~ your 1856 ~